 - Making a deputation to support a declaration to the Council meeting in May 2020; Cr Jane Addis unsuccessfully moved a motion for a declaration at the same meeting (seconded by Cr Coral Ross and supported by Cr Lisa Hollingsworth)

 - Campaigning for the election of climate friendly Councillors in the October 2020 elections, including development and distribution of candidate climate scorecards; six Councillors who scored well on our climate scorecard were elected, creating a supportive majority on Council for the first time

 - Lobbying Councillors and officers for a strong Climate Action Plan and declaration of a climate emergency, including a presentation to Council’s CAP advisory committee, a submission on Council’s 2021-22 budget for climate action and a detailed submission on the draft CAP

 What do our Councillors say about the climate?

 All candidates were invited to complete our detailed climate questionnaire before the election in October 2020.
 The questionnaire (which also covered governance issues) was designed to identify the policies and actions which candidates were committed to pursuing if elected.
 You can find the full responses of the successful candidates who responded by clicking on their names below.

 Garry Thomson (Solway)

-Four of the elected Councillors declined to answer the questionnaire, three of whom were on the previous Council and voted against declaration of a climate emergency (starred below):
+Four of the elected Councillors declined to answer the questionnaire, and all of them voted against declaration of a climate emergency:

 Jim Parke (Bellevue)